tvdk-sudoku/Year11Notes/content/notes/AEECO - Unemployment.md

 Participation rate:
 - Proportion of the working age population who are either working, or are actively seeking work
 Underemployment:
-- People who wish to work longer hours
+- People who wish to work longer hours but can't Disguised unemployment:
+- Underemployment:
+	- When people are employed less than they would like to Hidden unemployed